ChilliCream/graphql-platform/website/src/docs/nitro/integrations/express.md

 # Recipes

-Below are examples of how to use Banana Cake Pop Express Middleware with different GraphQL server setups.
+Below are examples of how to use Nitro Express Middleware with different GraphQL server setups.

 ## graphql-http